ziz5090/project1/part2.md

   this is likely the TA that you discussed part 1 with.
 He or she will be your main contact for the project, though the rest of  the staff are of course available for questions or concerns.

+Azure Pass

+* Get an azure pass code from [the google spreadsheet](https://docs.google.com/spreadsheets/d/1nsDzE5HYoWpef5Z6uCKz6xrraoJgg0scI9wJJfTYUeo/edit#gid=0)
+* Go to [https://www.microsoftazurepass.com/](https://www.microsoftazurepass.com/) and fill out the information

 Computing and Databases

-* You will use the Azure VM that you setup in [homework 0](http://github.com/w4111/hw0) to complete this assignment.
+* We recommend that you create a new Azure VM using the new Azure Pass subscription, and go through the same setup process in [homework 0](http://github.com/w4111/hw0).
+You can then use this new VM to complete the assignment and all future assignments that require a VM.
+This is a relatively easy way to switch from the Free Trial subscription to the Azure Pass subscription.
+There is a [method](http://blogs.msdn.com/b/laurelle/archive/2015/10/01/how-to-move-azure-vm-between-subscriptions.aspx) that allows you to transfer your Free Trial VM from hw0 to the new subscription, but it can be more work than simply creating a new one.
+Note that when creating your new VM, be sure to choose the Azure Pass subscription instead of the Free Trial one.
+Otherwise the VM won't be accessible once your Free Trial expires.
 * You are welcome to setup PostgreSQL on your VM, or use the databases that the staff is running for you.
 Instructions at [setuppostgres.md](https://github.com/w4111/project1/blob/master/setuppostgres.md).

-Azure Pass

-* Get an azure pass code from [the google spreadsheet](https://docs.google.com/spreadsheets/d/1nsDzE5HYoWpef5Z6uCKz6xrraoJgg0scI9wJJfTYUeo/edit#gid=0)
-* Go to [https://www.microsoftazurepass.com/](https://www.microsoftazurepass.com/) and fill out the information

 # Procedures